leciojor/resnetAiGeneratedDetector/README.md

 ### Model Architecture/Specs

-* Will be available soon
+* Can be found at /model-logic

 ### Client
 * Simple HTML, CSS, JS client hosted in AWS instance with docker